Our Festive Friends

 These links (most of them blogs rather than formal websites) will connect you to a network of music lovers who tirelessly, obsessively explore this weird, wonderful, surprisingly vast field of study.
 They continually prove me wrong when I think I've heard everything there is to hear.
 Visit a few and perhaps you, like me, will exclaim, "I am not alone!"
 Broken links?
 Something missing?
 Drop me a line...

-In part, FaLaLaLaLa (dot com) is a blog like the ones listed below.
-What sets it apart is their forum, a.k.a.
-The Fireside.
-That's where obsessives like me swap stories, spread news, debate the merit of obscure records, and - most importantly - trade MP3 files of rare, out-of-print goodies. [www.falalalala.com]
+The main website at FaLaLaLaLa (dot com) is closed for repairs.
+But, what really sets it apart is the forum, The Fireside.
+That's where obsessives like me swap stories, spread news, debate the merit of obscure records, and - most importantly - trade digital files of rare, out-of-print goodies.
+They also have a Facebook group. [tapatalk.com/groups/falalalala]

 Most of the chatter on the web seems to revolve around Christmas music that, while often not very hip, is pretty cool - obscure, odd, weird, and fascinating.
 These blogs seek out - and often share - these treasures.
 Most of them peak around the holiday season, but some post new material all year 'round.